stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - The _family_ is a queue family selected from the parent physical device.

-- The _priorities_ is a list of percentile values that specifies the priority of each queue (expressed as a 0..1 floating-point).
+- The _priorities_ is a list of percentile values that specifies the priority of each queue.

+- The `Percentile` class is a custom wrapper for a percentile represented as a 0..1 floating-point value.

 - The constructor (not shown) validates the queue specification.